-- Documents or data have been produced; - There are no sealing orders or non-disclosure orders under s.
-487.0191 in force: - The offence alleged was not committed by a young person.

-If a production order has been executed and nothing is produced, inspection of the production order and information on which the production order was issued can only be made by the holder of the documents or data (upon presentation of identification and authorization confirming authorized representative of holder), accused person, or his/her counsel and Crown counsel if:

-- There are no sealing orders in force or nondisclosure orders under s.
-487.0191 in force; - The offence alleged was not committed by a young person.
+10 7.04.4 ss.
+487 7.014- 8 of the Criminal Code and their Informations if all of the following conditions are met: Crimii nal Code The production order has been executed; Documents or data have been produced; There are no sealing orders or non-disclosure orders under s.
+487.0191 in force; The offence alleged was not committed by a young person.
+If a production order has been executed and nothing is produced, inspection of the production order and information on which the production order was issued can only be made by the holder of the documents or data (upon presentation of identification and authorization confirming authorized representative of holder), accused person, or his/her counsel and Crown counsel if: There are no sealing orders in force or non-disclosure orders under s.
+487.0191 in force; The offence alleged was not committed by a young person.
+Sealing orders.
 After a request for a sealing order has been approved, a copy of the sealing order will be accessible to the accused person, defence counsel, the holder of the documents or data, Crown counsel, and members of the public, including the media.

-Where, in accordance with this policy, a judicial officer has determined that production order documents are available for public inspection, photocopies will be made and placed in public access files immediately after the determination.
+For access to other records, including the production order and the information on which it was issued, any person must submit an Application to a Judge.
+50 Public access file.
+Where, in accordance with this policy, a judicial officer has determined that production order documents are available for public inspection, photocopies will be made and placed in a public access file immediately after the determination.
 In cases of lengthy Informations, the first page(s) only may be placed in the public access file and a complete copy made on request.
 In the situation where multiple production orders were issued from one Information, all production orders must meet the criteria before any of the copies are placed in the public access file.